Angle property of a virtual line

-The front corner of side seam lies in between W and W1, in fact, it is on an imaginary line between W and W1,
+The front corner of side seam lies in between W and W1, in fact, it is on an virtual line between W and W1,

-To refer to the angle of an imaginary line between two points we can use property
+To refer to the angle of an virtual line between two points we can use property

 // side darts